Precision Rifle League – Rules & Standard Operating Procedures (Version 1.8)

 4.2 Sponsored Teams

 4.2.1 – A single company or multiple companies may sponsor a team under their own name/brand or another name/brand to compete in the PRL each year.
+However the idea of a sponsored team is to promote the primary name/brand associated with the team and not to represent numerous companies.

 4.2.2 – One primary name/brand must be associated with each team.
 There is a separate PRL Teams Leaderboard with trophies for 1st, 2nd, 3rd overall.